 I knew the trip was going to take me outside of my comfort zone, especially when I was told about the camel spiders, scorpions and snakes.
 In preparation I needed to buy some really light cotton clothing and some proper boots that went above my ankle (to protect from nasty bites), a hat, lots of sun cream, sunglasses, etc.

-Fortunately, Flint is ŵell versed in this survival stuff so he leant me a roll mat, a torch, a backpack, a sleeping bag, a bowl, mug, fork and spoon and all manner of other bits.
+Fortunately, Adam is ŵell versed in this survival stuff so he leant me a roll mat, a torch, a backpack, a sleeping bag, a bowl, mug, fork and spoon and all manner of other bits.

 When we first arrived in Marakesh we took in the sights, visited the souks and all the standard tourist bits.
-Then there were the tanneries which Flint was very interested in and they are smelly let me tell you!
+Then there were the tanneries which Adam was very interested in and they are smelly let me tell you!

 It is basically a huge area of bird and animal poo – yes poo.
 I can’t remember the details (I think I repressed them in my own mind) but this is how they colour animal skin for using in textiles.
 Always wanting to make the most out of a situation I got myself a lovely travel bag 🙂